crazy-penguins/raft/sites/docs/concepts/invoking-tasks.rst

 A not-uncommon use case for CLI programs is the desire to build a list of values for a given option, instead of a single value.
-While this *can* be done via sub-string parsing -- e.g. having users invoke a command with ``--mylist item1,item2,item3`` and splitting on the comma -- it's often preferable to specify the option multiple times and store the values in a list (instead of overwriting or erroring.)
+While this *can* be done via sub-string parsing -- e.g. having users raft a command with ``--mylist item1,item2,item3`` and splitting on the comma -- it's often preferable to specify the option multiple times and store the values in a list (instead of overwriting or erroring.)

-In Invoke, this is enabled by hinting to the parser that one or more task arguments are ``iterable`` in nature (similar to how one specifies ``optional`` or ``positional``)::
+In raft, this is enabled by hinting to the parser that one or more task arguments are ``iterable`` in nature (similar to how one specifies ``optional`` or ``positional``)::